WilliamQLiu/williamqliu.github.io/_posts/2019-02-01-design-patterns.md

 * __Visitor__ - represent an operation to be performed on the elements of an object structure.
 Visitor lets you define a new operation without changing the classes of the elements on which it operates

+## Simplest and Most Common Patterns:

+Out of the above, the simplest and most common patterns are:

+* Abstract Factory
+* Adapter
+* Composite
+* Decorator
+* Factory Method
+* Observer
+* Strategy
+* Template Method

+### Additional Patterns

+* Active Record Pattern - e.g. Django's ORM - The interface of an object conforming to this pattern would include functions such as Insert, Update, Delete, plus properties that correspond more or less directly to the columns of the underlying database table.
+Active Record pattern is an approach to accessing data in a database

+# Architectual

+The above are design patterns from 'The Gang of Four'.
+There's also a few architectural patterns and styles here:

+## Architectural Patterns

+* Three-tier
+* Multilayerd architecture
+* Model-View-Controller
+* Domain Driven Design
+* Micro-kernel
+* Blackboard pattern
+* Sensor-controller-actutator
+* Presentation-abstraction-control

+## Architectural Styles

+* Structure
+  - Component-based
+  - Monolithic application
+  - Layered
+  - Pipes and filters
+* Shared Memory
+  - Database-centric
+  - Blackboard
+  - Rule-based
+* Messaging
+  - Event-driven (aka implicit invocation)
+  - Publish-subscribe
+  - Asynchronous messaging
+* Adaptive Systems
+  - Plug-ins
+  - Microkernel
+  - Reflection
+  - Domain specific languages
+* Distributed Systems
+  - Client-server (2-tier, 3-tier, n-tier exhibit this style)
+  - Shared nothing architecture
+  - Space-based architecture
+  - Object request broker
+  - Peer-to-peer
+  - Rrepresentational state transfer (REST)
+  - Service-oriented
+  - Cloud computing patterns

 # Example Design Pattern - the MVC

 In web applications, we commonly see the __Model__/__View__/__Controller__ (__MVC__) classes used to build